 Chinese mainland sees no new locally transmitted COVID-19 cases

-Among the imported cases, 12 were reported in Sichuan, six in Shanghai, three in Guangdong, two in Jiangsu, and one in Fujian.
+Among the imported cases, eight were reported in Guangdong, three each in Sichuan and Yunnan, and one each in Liaoning and Fujian.

-No new suspected cases and no new deaths related to COVID-19 were reported on Tuesday.
+One new suspected case arriving from outside the mainland was reported in Shanghai and no new deaths related to COVID-19 were reported on Wednesday.

+A total of 6,477 imported cases had been reported on the mainland by the end of Wednesday.
+Among them, 6,096 had been discharged from hospitals following recovery, and 381 remained hospitalized.
+No deaths had been reported among the imported cases.

+The total number of confirmed COVID-19 cases on the mainland reached 91,669 by Wednesday, including 492 patients still receiving treatment, 15 of whom were in severe condition.

 Photos